-The cable is composed of successive layers of user-specified materials.
-Each layer includes a certain number of discretization points, limited to 40 per layer.
+The cable is composed of successive layers of materials that are thermally described by the user.
+Each layer includes a certain amount of discretization points, limited to 40 per layer.
 The code automatically implements a node at the center of the cable, and the heat transfer inside the cable is considered to follow an axial symmetry.

-In the calculation, an electrical cable is divided in 20-cm (7.9-inch) segments along its length.
+In the calculation, an electrical cable is divided in 20-cm segments along its length.
 The total number of segments should not exceed 50.
 For each segment, MAGIC calculates the thermal exchanges with the outside and the thermal heating.